 Landsat is a satellite program jointly operated by the US Geological Survey and NASA that has been collecting comparable images of the earth continuously since 1984.
 It collects complete imagery for the globe every 8 or 16 days, and has collected more than 9 million earth images.
 It is considered a moderate spatial resolution satellite, with 30-meter pixel sizes.
 This means that each pixel measures about the size of a baseball diamond.

-Since the launch of Landsat 4 in 1984, Landsat’s 37-year history is one of the longest-running satellite programs, making it invaluable for our estimates of vegetation cover.
+Since the launch of Landsat 4 in 1984, Landsat’s nearly four-decade history is one of the longest-running satellite programs, making it invaluable for our estimates of vegetation cover.

-The AIM and NRI programs have collected comparable methods of rangeland vegetation data since 2004 (NRI) and 2011 (AIM).
+The AIM, NRI, and NCPN programs have collected comparable methods of rangeland vegetation data since 2004 (NRI) and 2011 (AIM).
 In the vegetation cover models, we use their line-point intercept protocol to calculate values of percent cover for each of our cover classes of interest.
-With 60,000+ plots collected since 2004, the AIM and NRI datasets make it possible for us to relate satellite data to field vegetation cover.
+With 74,000+ plots collected since 2004, the AIM, NRI, and NCPN datasets make it possible for us to relate satellite data to field vegetation cover.

 Translating satellite imagery to rangeland vegetation

-On their own, Landsat satellites provide us with information about the earth's surface while AIM and NRI provide information about plant communities at specific locations in space and time.
+On their own, Landsat satellites provide us with information about the earth's surface while AIM, NRI, and NCPN datasets provide information about plant communities at specific locations in space and time.
 To put them together, we built a model that successfully finds patterns between Landsat imagery and field data.
 We then use this model to “fill in the gaps”, by predicting vegetation cover continuously across the entire geography and through time.
 The model recognizes and appropriately handles the relationships between rangeland plant functional types, such as woody expansion and the suppression of herbaceous vegetation.